-If it is necessary to use more than one route to complete a one-way trip, ask the operator for a free transfer when you pay your fare.
-Transfers are good for 90 minutes from the time that bus was last at Quincy Street Station.
+If it is necessary to use more than one route to complete a one-way trip, ask the operator for a transfer when you pay your fare upon boarding.
+Transfers are good for 90 minutes from the time that they are issued at the farebox.
 Transfers are not intended to be used for a round trip.

 Reduced Fare Policy

 Reduced fares are available for persons with a disability, Medicare recipients, and those over 65.
 In order to use the reduced fare items (cash, 10-ride cards or 31-day passes), you must show a Reduced Fare ID card to the Bus Operator when paying the fare.
 To obtain the Topeka Metro reduced fare ID card, you must complete an application, which can be downloaded by clicking on the document links below.
 Applications can also be picked up at Quincy Street Station or mailed out to you upon request by calling 783-7000.